EECS 381 - Object-Oriented and Advanced Programming - Fall 2016

 Time, Place, and Logistics

-- If your real last name starts with A-D, go to EECS 1005.
-If E-Z, go to the regular classroom.
+- We have two rooms.
+If your last name starts with A-L, go to DOW 1014 (the regular classroom);

 - The exam will be short enough that time pressure will probably not be an issue for most people.